US Intelligence Community Has Lost Credibility Due To Leaks

 But Manning, who harmed his country to impress a boyfriend [nymag.com], and Snowden, who did it for some "greater good" (which never materialized [circa.com]), were traitors.
 The sooner we stop glorifying the two asshole

-Intelligence agencies have lost credibility (Score:2)
+Intelligence agencies have lost credibility (Score:4, Insightful)

 Let's be honest though: there has never been a time in history when the CIA or FBI were particularly competent.